alan-conway/alan-conway.github.io/_posts/2016-05-25-autofixture-and-automocking.markdown

 ### _AutoFixture with AutoMoq:_

-With an additional extra nuget package, AutoFixture can also become an automocking container which will perform dependency injection and will automatically create mocks of interfaces by default.
+With an additional extra nuget package, AutoFixture can also become an auto-mocking container which will perform dependency injection and will automatically create mocks of interfaces by default.
 For example, suppose we have code such as this

 ~~~ C#
 public interface IFoo